fynv/ScoreDraft/docs/intro_eng.md

 The UtauDraft engine uses a UTAU voicebank to create a singer.

 You can use the class ScoreDraft.UtauDraft directly.
 At creation time, you need to provide a path to the UTAU voicebank, and optionally a bool value indicating whether to use CUDA acceleration or not.
 The default is use CUDA acceleration when available.
-Pass in a "False" to disable it without attempting.
+Pass in a **False** to disable it without attempting.

 ```python
 cz = ScoreDraft.UtauDraft('d:/CZloid', False)